panel-attack/panel-game/docs/Proposal for a new network protocol.md

 To sum up:
 Players should be able to log in only with their name + id.
 Players should be able to inform the client about what they are currently doing ingame.
-Name changes should be verifiable against the server directly rather than on login.
+Name changes should be verifiable against the server directly rather than on login only.

 ### Offer 1p modes as parallel play

 https://github.com/panel-attack/panel-game/issues/231

 Accomodating different game modes in server rooms allows the game mode to be selected.
-Any remaining items would be relativly trivial to implement.
+Any remaining items would be relatively trivial to implement.

 ### Time Attack vs